Cincinnati Bell Connector streetcar

 Train Station

-Perhaps by 2021, construction to upgrade Amtrak service in the Chicago-Indianapolis-Cincinnati corridor will commence.
-If so, the corridor will reach 110 mph and as many as 6 daily trains, like Amtrak Chicago-Detroit and Chicago-St. Louis corridors today.
-For more context on this important subject, see Interstate High Speed Rail.
+The Chicago-Indianapolis-Cincinnati corridor is planned for upgrade to 110 mph and 6 daily trains, like Amtrak Chicago-Detroit and Chicago-St. Louis corridors today.
+For more context on this important subject, see Interstate High-Speed Rail.

 Transit

-In the second phase, it is anticipated that the streetcar will extend northward to U. of Cincinnati and southward to Newport on the Levee in Kentucky.
+In the second phase, it is anticipated that the streetcar will extend northward to the University of Cincinnati and southward to Newport on the Levee in Kentucky.

 Tours